 Tour Itinerary: Days 1-5

-Transfer to the Hilton Heliopolis hotel l (or similar) for a much-needed night's rest.
+After our group arrives in Cairo, we will transfer to Hilton Heliopolis Hotel for a much-needed night's rest.

 June 17: Giza Pyramids and the Great Sphinx

 Following breakfast, we depart for an amazing adventure at the Giza Pyramids and the Great Sphinx.
 According to scholars, these ancient structures date back to about the year 2,500 BC--basically to the time of Abraham.
 In addition to marveling at the pyramids from the outside, you'll also have the chance to go inside and climb the narrow passage way leading into the King's Chamber!

 After lunch, we will visit the New Grand Egyptian Museum with all it's amazing archaeological wonders.

 Today we visit some of the earliest pyramids.
 We begin by visiting Dahshor, where we will see the Bent Pyramid and Red pyramid.
 We will even get to climb deep down inside of them, if you have the courage (and the thigh muscles).
 After lunch at the Alezeba Village Tent, we will visit the ancient site of Sakkara, where we will see the Sed temple, the Pyramid of Zozar, Mastaba of Kagemeni, and the Pyramid of Titi.
 Our last stop will be to ancient Memphis, where we will see a huge statue of Ramses II.

 After supper, we head to the train station to catch our First Class overnight sleeper train to Luxor.

 June 19: The Valley of the Kings and Luxor Temple